Fiona and Declan shippers unite!

 Fiona and Declan just joined the cast beginning with episode one of the ninth season.
 A show that lasts for ten seasons always needs new blood.
 So, even though I had only one season to watch in order to catch up with their stories, I didn’t.
 But I have done a little bit of reading so that I do not come to you totally uninformed.

-Three thirteen year old girls I found myself hanging out with recently were of the opinion that Declan was unbearably hot.
+Three thirteen year old girls I found myself in the presence of recently were of the opinion that Declan was unbearably hot.
 They also seemed to like Degrassi.
-They preferred watching it to watching the Saints win the Super Bowl.
-If you can believe that!
-Oh wait, that’s normal.
-(Congratulations to the Saints on their victory over the Vikings in the season opener last night!)
+They preferred watching it to watching the Super Bowl.

-Fiona is played by Annie Clark.
-Well, that’s a very apple pie name, especially compared to Landon’s.
+Fiona is played by Annie Clark which looks quite apple pie next to Landon Liboiron.
 In looking for pictures of her, I discovered that there is a music person named Annie Clark.
-You may have heard of her, I have not.
-That girl’s got some crazy hair.
+That’s some wild hair, other Annie.

 Well, I come to you discussing more twins, and more genuine actual incest (see Helloy II).
 I was going to stick mostly to the hopeless shipping of non canon couples and less to the genuine article, but I’ve been tackling my list of movies to see, and these obscure titles seem to warrant my attention more.
 Plus, I thought it was time for another entry, and this is what I most recently watched that had a brother and a sister of interest in it.

 Well, the plot is of little interest.
 I have no idea what Degrassi is about in general, except for teenagers dealing with issues.
-I skim Gossip Girl, so I’m not claiming to be of loftier taste.
+I enjoy Gossip Girl, so I’m not claiming to be of loftier taste.
 The movie features Declan and twin sister Fiona returning to their old home in New York (upper east side, I imagine) for the summer.
 Declan is bringing along relatively-new girlfriend Holly J (yes, the initial is part of her first name) who has a summer internship at an MTV-type show.
 Holly J invites along her friend Jane who has been dumped by her boyfriend Spinner after it came out that she cheated on him with Declan a few months in the past.
-It seems to me that Holly J took real liberties by inviting Jane along.
 That’s the set-up.

 Now, spoiler warning as I lay out the rest of the plot.
 In New York, Fiona tries to rid her and her brother of the hateful Holly J, Holly J settles in at her internship, overcoming Fiona’s interference there.
 Jane joins up with a band and starts falling for the lead singer.
 Back in (?
 Toronto?), Spinner accidentally marries Emma after an alcohol-riddled night of successful gambling as he tries to get over Jane.
 (That’s right, accidentally marries.)

 And now extra extra spoiler warning as I lay out the ending.
 Fiona gets so fed up with Holly J that she kisses Declan at a party in front of everyone!
-Declan sends Fiona to the Hamptons (poor girl…not!).
+Declan sends Fiona to the Hamptons (poor girl…).
 Holly J flees angrily from the party.
 She and Declan are well and fine when the movie ends, but I don’t actually remember their make-up scene.
 Jane gets dumped by the band guy.
 Spinner and Emma decide to have a ceremony that they’ll actually remember and in front of everyone.
-Jane tries to stop it, but realizes that Spinner loves Emma and acquits herself well.
+Jane tries to stop it, but realizes that Spinner loves Emma.

 I thought the Spinner stuff was great.
 I really liked him, from the time he punched Declan in the face and shouted at Holly J for lying to him right up until the very end when he forgave Jane and married Emma.
-(The actor who plays him reminds me of a Wahlberg brother.
-So many facial similarities to other actors on this show!)
 I was in total suspense, not knowing whether he would choose Emma or go back to Jane.
 I was rooting for Emma the whole time, and we were victorious.
 Some people on Fanforum, fellow Declan/Fiona fans like myself, didn’t seem to enjoy “Spemma” (I’m to understand that it was “random”), but I did.
 Of course, I’ve never seen the show, so I’m only a viewer in the most relaxed of definitions.
 I certainly couldn’t hold my own in a debate.

-So, I did enjoy the Spinner/Emma storyline, though perhaps not enough for a second viewing.
+So, I did enjoy the Spinner/Emma storyline too.

 Now, onto the “good” stuff.
-Fiona appears stuck-up from the beginning, but I can’t judge how she was during the ninth season.
-I know she was in a storyline involving abuse that somehow Declan wasn’t involved in (some brother (!).
-I suppose, knowing that she was a New York socialite, we can assume that she’s kind of a bitch.
-But I’m trying convince myself that she was vilified during the movie.
+Fiona appears somewhat stuck-up from the beginning, but I can’t judge how she was during the ninth season.
+I know she was in a storyline involving abuse that somehow Declan wasn’t involved in very much.
+I’m trying convince myself that she was vilified during the movie.

 While I was watching the movie, I was led to believe that Fiona was a villainous character who was only around to cause trouble for others, but after reading more I now believe that she’s just a little rough around the edges sometimes, but that she’s just as much a character as anyone else.

 I don’t really know what to say about Declan.
 He doesn’t know how to barbecue, so as far as I’m concerned he’s worthless as a man.
+(That’s a joke.)
 His trail of conquests leaves no question that he’s something of a womanizer.
 He likes opera, which is cool.
+I don’t really like opera that much but I do think it’s cool when other people like opera.
 Beyond that he didn’t seem to have much of a personality.
-He’s like a reed in the wind, bouncing between Fiona and Holly J and not man enough to handle it.
+He’s like a reed in the wind, bouncing between Fiona and Holly J and not really able to handle it.

 I won’t say much about Holly J. She seems like a pretty nice girl.
 From what I understand, her romance with Declan was almost a season-long development.
 At least half a season.
-Maybe if Declan didn’t have a sister I could root for the two of them more.
+Maybe if Declan didn’t have a sister (especially one who was interested in him romantically) I could root for the two of them more.
+I think her name is cool.

-Her one evil act is to lock Fiona in a closet.
-Excuse me, copy room.
+Her one evil act is to lock Fiona in copy room.
 This got Fiona in trouble and prevented her from interviewing Jane’s band for the MTV-like TV show.
 Holly J got to do it instead.
 Frankly it was pretty bad.
 I’m not saying Fiona didn’t have it coming, but jeez.

 So, apparently the incest vibe had been present all season, although not necessarily building.
 In fact, episode one introduced them as rather co-dependent and very, very close, but I’m not sure there was a lot of development, mostly just background.
 Declan is quoted as saying something in the general vicinity of “When you’re not happy, I’m not happy.”
 Awwww!

 In the past, they’ve mostly just had each other while their parents jet-setted.
 The movie doesn’t really lay that out the way it should.
+(But we’re supposed to have seen season 9.)
 In the movie, all we get is Fiona’s half.
 Fiona is the needy one.
 Fiona can’t socialize on her own.
 Fiona needs to get her own life.
 Fiona needs Declan, and not the other way around.
 We really miss out on seeing that Declan was once in need of Fiona as well.
 Fiona once came first in his life.

 Fiona makes it clear that she wants Holly J gone.
 It’s not that she just doesn’t like Holly J. She wants Declan to herself.
 No one can counter that point.
 She kissed him because she wanted to.